 - 1. Stay calm. - 2.
 Secure your own safety.
 See resources at: Emergency Management. - 3.
 Call 911, press the red emergency button on a Blue Tower Phone and describe the following: - The location where the incident took/or is taking place. - The individual(s) involved in the violence (physical features, clothing, etc.). - Any weapons that are/were involved. - Any injuries that have occurred. - 4.
-Call Security at 253-589-5682, or from a campus phone dial 5682 and Security Staff will arrive at the scene as soon as possible. - 5.
+Call Security at 253-589-5682 and Security Staff will arrive at the scene as soon as possible. - 5.
 Cooperate with Security and with local law enforcement personnel when they have responded to the call and taken control of the situation. - 6.
 If you witnessed an act of violence, be prepared to make a statement describing what you saw, when you saw it, etc.